Netherlands vs Poland Nations League preview: where to watch, team news

 Previous meetings

-• The Netherlands’ record in 15 games against Poland is W6 D6 L3.
-The Dutch are unbeaten in the last seven encounters (W4 D3) since a 2-0 EURO qualifying loss in Chorzow in May 1979.
+• Netherlands’ record in 15 games against Poland is W6 D6 L3.
+The Dutch are unbeaten in last seven encounters (W4 D3) since 2-0 EURO qualifying loss in Chorzow in May 1979.

-• Poland have yet to win in seven games against the Dutch in the Netherlands (D5 L2).
+• Poland have yet to win in seven games against Oranje in Netherlands (D5 L2).

 What the coaches say